-Patagonia’s palindrome poem ad is a check on runaway Black Friday Cyber Monday spending
+Patagonia’s reversible poem ad is a check on runaway Black Friday Cyber Monday spending

 What on first read comes off as a fatalistic resignation, when read backwards becomes a defiant call to action.
 It’s an overall sentiment that appropriately embodies the outlook of Patagonia founder Yvon Chouinard.
 While he told The L.A.
 Times as far back as 1994 that the plight of the earth amid climate change was “hopeless,” he remains unwaveringly committed to doing the hard work for the best possible outcome.

 We live in a time of elaborate advertising across any and every media.
 The power here is in the ad’s creative simplicity.
-The palindrome, using words alone to create two opposing ideas in one statement, grabs your attention by forcing you to reconcile your own battle between optimism and cynicism.
+The reversible copy, using words alone to create two opposing ideas in one statement, grabs your attention by forcing you to reconcile your own battle between optimism and cynicism.
 It’s expressed in one of the most rudimentary forms of marketing we have left—a print ad!
 It’s the advertising equivalent of a perfectly cooked steak.

 British domestic violence charity Refuge used a similar technique for Valentine’s Day in 2019, turning love poems into tragic accounts of abuse.

-Note: CORRECTION: This story previously referred to the poem as a palindrome, but turns out it’s not because it reads differently depending on the direction you read it.
-Apologies to palindrome purists everywhere.